 Central Station Precinct Renewal Heritage Interpretation Strategy (this document) Central Metro Heritage Interpretation Plan (2020) Atlassian Central Heritage Interpretation Strategy (draft 2020) Central Place (Dexus Fraser) Heritage Interpretation Strategy (draft 2021) Toga development Heritage Interpretation Strategy (draft July 2022) Henry Deane Plaza Interpretation Study/Historical Analysis (1999) Wagon Turntable Heritage Interpretation Strategy (2018) Prince Alfred Substation Heritage Interpretation Strategy (2021) Sydney's second cemetery The first and second Sydney Stations The Central Station Early railway engineering Powering the railway Connecting Sydney Running on time Central at war Working on the rail Railway services.
-Interpretive media to be developed at HIP stage Inlays with quotes related to sense of journeying, key gatherings, railway development over time Archaeology wall (map and artefacts) - findings from cemetery as a gathering place Digital displays for key stories Time Travellers Aboriginal artwork features that constitute the building as well as the geological features that characterize the area.
-(Acknowledgement that these are broader, cross- precinct stories) The connection enabled by the construction of 'The Dive'/ Goods Line The Western Carriage Shed, representing the diversity of railways functions and the significance of railways in the economic development and cultural history of NSW of profiles of individuals (Acknowledgement that these are broader, cross- precinct stories) Interpretive media to be developed at HIP stage, 'lines' of communication such as Aboriginal walking tracks and roads, telegraphs and telephone connections.
+Interpretive media to be developed at HIP stage Inlays with quotes related to sense of journeying, key gatherings, railway development over time Archaeology wall (map and artefacts) - findings from cemetery as a gathering place Digital displays for key stories Time Travellers Aboriginal artwork The materiality of the site, including the distinctive materials and architectural features that constitute the building as well as the geological features that characterize the area.
+(Acknowledgement that these are broader, crossprecinct stories) Interpretive media to be developed at HIP stage, but to include materiality, landscaping, public art The connection enabled by the construction of 'The Dive'/ Goods Line The Western Carriage Shed, representing the diversity of railways functions and the significance of railways in the economic development and cultural history of NSW of profiles of individuals (Acknowledgement that these are broader, crossprecinct stories) Interpretive media to be developed at HIP stage, flines' of communication such as Aboriginal walking tracks and roads, telegraphs and telephone connections.
 Aboriginal perspectives on the landscape, important role the site has played as a place of human connection, exchange and movement throughout the landscape.
 Interpretive media to be developed at HIP stage but potentially will include built form, landscaping and hard works, graphics, artwork, digital interface Large scale images on walls Landscaping evoking sleepers and tracks Interpretive material/panel Integration into the landscaping Including in guided tours, digital tours Incorporated in artwork Design features, such a patterning in surfaces, use of original signage fonts Digital engagement Re-use of salvaged materials and moveable heritage Echoes of architectural elements -brass strips in flooring to show locations of brick stalls Interpretive panels/graphics Assessment of cohesion with Central SSP HIS Key themes the same; site stories relevant to location Key themes similar; site stories relevant to location Key themes similar; site stories relevant to location Key themes similar; site stories relevant to location Existing elements to be reviewed as part of Toga development To be incorporated within sub-precinct interpretation planning Key themes the same; site stories a subset of the Central SSP HIS relevant to location